AlishaNeelu/Capstone/README.md

     - `post:actors`
     - `post:movies`
 6. Create new roles for:
-    - Casting Assistant
+    - Associate
 	    - Can view actors and movies
-    - Casting Director
+    - Director
-	    - All permissions of a Casting Assistant and…
+	    - All permissions of a Associate and…
 	    - Add or delete an actor from the database
 	    - Modify actors or movies
-    - Executive Producer
+    - Producer
-	    - All permissions of a Casting Director and…
+	    - All permissions of a Director and…
 	    - Add or delete a movie from the database
 7. Test your endpoints with [Postman](https://getpostman.com).
-    - Register 3 users - assign the Casting Assistant role to one, Casting Director role to the second and Executive Producer role to the other.
+    - Register 3 users - assign the Associate role to one, Director role to the second and Producer role to the other.
     - Sign into each account and make note of the JWT.
-    - Import the postman collection `capstone-fsnd.postman_collection.json`
+    - Import the postman collection `capstone.postman_collection.json`
-    - Right-clicking the collection folder for Casting Assistant,Casting Director and Executive Producer, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
+    - Right-clicking the collection folder for Associate,Director and Producer, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
     - Run the collection.
     - Export the collection overwriting the one we've included so that we have proper JWTs